KonscienceGit/SolarSystem/README.md

 ## Future functions

-I'd like to be able to render any possible star system, with the loading of any kind of text file exchange format (json, csv...)
+* I'd like to be able to render any possible star system, with the loading of any kind of text file exchange format (json, csv...)
-To do so I need a pool of textures, categorize bodies to represent each "major" types of stars, planets, etc And maybe a mean of exctracting bodies astronomical properties autonomously (xslt parsing?) from sources.
+To do so I need a pool of textures, categorize bodies to represent each "major" types of stars, planets, etc
+* A mean of exctracting bodies astronomical properties autonomously (xslt parsing?) from sources.
-I will also try to make my very own visualizer, as this one use some legacy code from my teacher Bruno Jobard, at the university of Pau, France.
+* I will also try to make my very own visualizer, as this one use some legacy code from my teacher Bruno Jobard, at the university of Pau, France.
 In doing so I will try and use a recent OpenGL standard (library GLFW for example).
+* Correctly implement Kepler's law for the bodies motion, or even N-body simulation in a separate option.

 ## Technologies used